 - In a small saucepan, heat sugar giving it a stir, scraping the bottom as it starts to melt.
 You will get lumps and may even get some crystals which is ok, just turn the heat down lower and slowly let the sugar melt into a syrup.
 It will start to turn a golden colour.
 If it is getting too dark before the sugar has melted, then your heat is too high – turn it down and wait.

 - Once the sugar had melted, add in dairy-free spread and stir through with a whisk until melted.
 Add in coconut milk and whisk to combine.
 Let the caramel come to the boil and then let simmer for 5-10 minutes until the mixture becomes an amber colour and it has thickened.
 Add salt to taste.

 - Take the caramel off the heat and allow to cool.
 The mixture will continue to thicken until it has cooled completely.
 Store extra caramel in a airtight jar in the fridge for up to 2 weeks.

-- Assemble the cupcakes.
-Cut a small hole in the tops of the cupcakes and fill with a small amount of the caramel.
-Pipe a swirl of peanut butter frosting onto the cakes, or you can just use a knife for a more rustic look.
+- Pipe a swirl of peanut butter frosting onto the cooled chocolate cupcakes, or you can just use a knife for a more rustic look.
 Drizzle more caramel over the top of the frosting and top with a sprinkling of roasted peanuts and chopped dark chocolate if desired.